tomascharad/self-driving-car/CarND-Vehicle-Detection/writeup_template.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 The code for the sliding windows is in the `hog_subsampling.py` file in the `find_cars` method, starting from line 25.
+I decided to scale from 1.0 to 2.0 with a 0.5 offset.
+I decided this after several iterations looking at how sliding windows were applied.
+The smallest scale, I just scaned from y=400 till y=460 just to focus on small cars.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?